 FORMAT LIST ...
 ASCII...

 LIST ...
-EXPORT ? ...
+EXPORT? ...

 LIST ...
-EXPORT DELIMITED (or DELIM) LIST ...
+EXPORT DELIMITED (or DELIM)

+LIST ...EXPORT DELIMITED-H

+LIST ...
 EXPORT FIXED LIST ...
+EXPORT DIF

-EXPORT DIF LIST ...
-EXPORT WORDPERFECT (or WP) LIST ...
-EXPORT GATEWAY EXCEL LIST ...
-EXPORT GATEWAY 123
+LIST ...
+EXPORT WORDPERFECT (or WP)

-SYNONYMSGWW for GATEWAY
+LIST ...
+EXPORT EXCEL

-The ASCII and EXPORT keywords are used to cause GENERAL to format the output in ASCII textfile format.
-If the ASCII keyword is used, or the EXPORT ? format, then GENERAL presents a list of valid export formats for selection.
+The ASCII and EXPORT keywords are used to cause GENERAL to format the output in ASCII text-file format.
+If the ASCII keyword is used, or the EXPORT? format, then GENERAL presents a list of valid export formats for selection.
 Each format is suitable for certain export package targets.

-In all cases, GENERAL automatically turns off pagination (like the NO-PAGE keyword does), so the output will not contain any special form-feed characters, or page headings.
+In all cases, GENERAL automatically turns off pagination (like the NO-PAGE keyword does), so the output will not contain any form-feed characters, or page headings.
 Also, GENERAL automatically adjusts the report width to accommodate all fields.

-In General 4.1 if an EXPORT format is specified in a NO-DETAIL report, General now will format the sub-total and report-total footers into the export format selected for delimited, fixed position, and DIF formats.
-General 4.0 ignored the NO-DETAIL keyword, and only produced exports with detail records.
+If an EXPORT format is specified in a NO-DETAIL report, GENERAL will format the sub-total and report-total footers into the export format selected for delimited, fixed position, and DIF formats.

 Delimited: All alpha type data is enclosed in quotes, all numeric data is scaled and decimal-formatted without commas, and commas are used to separate each field.
-Most spreadsheets and databases can export a delimited file.
+Most spreadsheets and databases can import a delimited file.
 GENERAL can also report from a delimited file, if a dictionary is defined for it.